 About Capt.
 Mark “Sharky” Alexander

-Sharky holds the following active dive credentials:
+Sharky holds the following active credentials:

 - IANTD CCR Normoxic Trimix Instructor